romi/plant-imager/README.md

 # -Virtual- Plant Imager

+To be as clear as possible, we define the following names:
-- Plant Imager: Gather hardware control of the ROMI _3D plant imager_.
+- _Plant Imager_: hardware control of the ROMI _3D plant imager_.

-- Virtual Plant Imager: The romi _virtual plant imager_ is based on Blender.
-We recommend using it inside a docker container.
+- _Virtual Plant Imager_: simulate the plant imager using [LPY](https://github.com/fredboudon/lpy) to generate virtual plants and [Blender](https://www.blender.org/) for rendering. **We recommend using it inside a docker container.**

 ## Getting started